What Is Email Marketing for Artists?

 Create an Email Marketing for Artists Content Keeping Systems.

-The goal of your email marketing for artists strategy is simple.
+The goal of your email marketing strategy for artists is simple.
 Engage your subscribers with content that keeps them involved and excited.
 You want subscribers to expect to receive your email newsletters and to enjoy your content.

 It's About You, Just Not All About You.

 Use a mix of information about you and your art, including noteworthy news, personal or professional.
 Write about your current projects, events, sales, and promotions, along with other enticing tidbits of valuable, entertaining items of interest.
-Of course, your email marketing for artists content needs to about you.
+Of course, your email marketing for artists needs to be about you.
 Nevertheless, the more you incorporate content not specific to you that both interests and intrigues your subscribers, the more your readers will be eager to receive and read your messages.

 Here are ten suggestions for producing innovative and relevant content:

-- Ongoing Useful Content.
+3. Ongoing Useful Content.
 Add a regular "Tips for Art Collectors" as a fun, continuous component of your newsletter.
 A few suggestions are how to hang art, care for art, place art, frame or re-frame art, storage, shipping, consignment, and use the secondary art market.

-- Guest posters.
+4. Guest posters.
 They will add a different perspective or expertise to keep your art marketing content stimulating.
 These guests could include other artists, a picture framer, a museum curator, another art collector, or the organizer of the show where you exhibit.

-- Relevant news rules.
+5. Relevant news rules.
 Use news about you, your local art community, or the whole art community to involve your readers.
 Ask for feedback.
 Set up alerts on Google Alerts for topics you believe would attract your readers.
 Including one for your name and business name, if different, helps you learn what others are saying about you.

-- Resources for ideas are abundant.
+6. Resources for ideas are abundant.
 Keep up with news, trends, events, and opinions.
 The New York Times Art & Design and Huff Post Arts & Culture pages are ample resources for your email marketing story ideas.

-- Keep up with your competition.
+7. Keep up with your competition.
 When it comes to email marketing for artists, it is necessary to know what other artists are doing.
 If you find something valuable, you can link to it or write your art marketing content to add your opinion and perspective.
-If its content is essential to you, for instance, funding arts in education, your new post citing the original post will extend the messages and keep the drumbeat going.
-Notify the original author to let them know you linked to their copy; it might lead to a prized link back your content.
+If its content is essential to you, for instance, funding arts in education, your new post citing the original post will extend the message and keep the drumbeat going.
+Notify the original author to let them know you linked to their copy; it might lead to a prized link back to your content.

-- Hang out in the same online spots as your buyers.
+8. Hang out in the same online spots as your buyers.
 Use these sources for research first and communication second.
 Follow your buyers to find the groups and communities where they hang out.
 See what topics are trending within those groups.
 Maybe there is a charity or activity you were not aware of that is relevant to them.
 Never be a phony.
-But, if you agree, feature their interests in your art-marketing newsletter or contribute to their bring about and recommend it in your newsletter.
+But, if you agree, feature their interests in your art-marketing newsletter or contribute to their blog and recommend it in your newsletter.

-- Use keyword and trend tools.
+10. Use keyword and trend tools.
 They help you get the thoughts of your best customers and prospects.
 Use the Google Adwords Keywords and the Wordtracker Free Keyword tools to build a list of how your customers search to find art and artists.
 Layer your research using the Google Trends tool.
-The point is when you know what your collectors and prospects are looking and searching for, you can build your content around their interests.
-That is much more efficient than guessing or publishing around your interests; hopefully, you will find much common ground to work.
+The point is when you know what your collectors and prospects are looking for and searching for, you can build your content around their interests.
+That is much more efficient than guessing or publishing around your interests; hopefully, you will find much common ground to work on.
 And as with many points listed here, using keyword and trend tool research could be the subject of a lengthy post on its own.
+Recently, I used Google Trends to help show a recent blog post.
+You can read it here: Canvas Prints versus Art Prints | What Terms Are You Using?

 How can an artist build up their email list?